evannetwork/evannetwork.github.io/docs/04_developers/10_concepts/135_permissioning.md

 ```
 can have its storage only be set by the owner.

-The ```Owned``` contract provides sufficiant permissions for easy contracts or contracts with only one contributor and many consumers, but fails to support different contract structures with different roles.
+The ```Owned``` contract provides sufficient permissions for easy contracts or contracts with only one contributor and many consumers, but fails to support different contract structures with different roles.

 ### Function Permissions